Gene Sarazen: Amateur career

 He earned his spot in his first U.S. Open in 1920 at age 18.
-Some say it was his greatest achievement as an amateur.

 Professional career

 Sarazen took a series of club professional jobs in the New York area from his mid-teens.
 In 1921, he became a professional at Titusville (Pa.)
 Country Club, and he contracted to be the professional at Highland Country Club near Pittsburgh in 1922.
 Sarazen arrived in April, stocked the golf shop and gave a few lessons, but spent most of his time at Oakmont Country Club practicing with Emil Loeffler.
 At some point, the pair visited Skokie Country Club to practice on the course that would hold the U.S. Open; in July, he came from four shots behind to win the tournament.
 He returned to Pittsburgh and was feted at the William Penn Hotel, where he burst from a paper mâché golf ball.
 He did not return to Highland CC, broke his contract and became a "touring" golf professional.
 Later that summer, he won the PGA Championship at Oakmont.

 Sarazen was a contemporary and rival of amateur Bobby Jones, who was born in the same year; he also had many battles with Walter Hagen, who was nine years older.
 Sarazen, Jones, and Hagen were the world's dominant players during the 1920s.
 Rivalries among the three great champions significantly expanded interest in golf around the world during this period, and made the United States the world's dominant golf power for the first time, taking over this position from Great Britain.

-The winner of 38 PGA tour events.
-He played on six U.S. Ryder Cup teams: 1927, 1929, 1931, 1933, 1935, and 1937.
+The winner of 38 PGA tour events, he played on six U.S. Ryder Cup teams: 1927, 1929, 1931, 1933, 1935, and 1937.